PawseySC/docker-resbaz19/_episodes/03-sharing-files.md

 > > {: .output}
 > {: .solution}
 >
-> Now, run a simple command to verify the container works, for instance `blastp -help`:
+> Now, run a simple command to verify the image works, for instance `blastp -help`:
 >
 > > ## Solution ##
 > >